SadRobotGG/Auras/TankFrontals/README.md

 Known issues I'm looking at fixing

-* Plaguefall: Spinebreakers casting Festering Belch when they're not in combat with you still trigger the warning
+- [x] ~~Plaguefall: Spinebreakers casting Festering Belch when they're not in combat with you still trigger the warning~~
-* Some other abilities will trigger a warning even if you're not the target
+- [x] ~~Some other abilities will trigger a warning even if you're not the target~~

+# Changelog

+## Patch 9.1

+### 2021-07-15

+* Rewrite to fix some of the limitations and improve performance
+* Added Tazavesh abilities
+* Added Sanctum of Domination abilities
+* Added some missing abilities for Plaguefall:
+    * Plaguebelcher's Belch Plague
+    * Plagueroc's Wing Buffet
+* Removed Chamber Sentinel's Severing Slice (Sanguine Depths), as it's no longer a frontal